 How Credit Life Insurance Works

 Credit life insurance is something that you can buy from a bank when you get a mortgage (mortgage protection insurance).
-The reason people have credit life insurance is that it will pay off your loan if you die, and the money comes from the insurance company.
+People have credit life insurance because it will pay off their loans if they die, and the money comes from the insurance company.
 So if someone else co-signed for your mortgage, then this person will not have to make payments on the loan.

 Most heirs who are not co-signers on your loans will not need to pay off your loans if you die.
 This is because debts are not inherited, but there are some exceptions.
 For example, the few states that recognize community property might make the spouse liable for the debt, but the children will not be liable.

-When banks loan money, they know that the person who borrows it could die before the loan is paid off.
+When banks loan money, they know the person who borrows it could die before the loan is paid off.
 The bank accepts this risk.
 Credit life insurance protects the bank, not your family members.
-If you buy a credit life insurance policy, it will pay back to the bank and not your family members.
+Therefore, buying a credit life insurance policy will repay the bank, not your family members.